fbgallet/roam-extension-live-ai-assistant/README.md

 Just write some basic prompt in a block (or press the microphone button and provide vocal instructions), keep the cursor focus in this block and click on the AI Generation button (lightning bolt icon).
 That's all !

-You can change the **default model** in the extension settings or in the Live AI context menu, by right-clicking on a command to display the available models, and right-clicking on a model to set it as default model.
+This simple process can be still more efficient with keyboard only, using `Live AI context menu`, a rich context menu with a search box to access any Live AI command very quicky.

+To open the **context menu**, the most efficient way is to use the `Live AI Assistant: Open commands context menu` command from the Command Palette; default hotkeys are `Cmd + Ctrl + a`, which you can modify as you wish.
+Two other very simple options: right-click on the AI completion icon, or Cmd/Ctrl + right-click anywhere on the page where right-clicking does not have a specific function in Roam (you can customize the key to press while right clicking in the settings).

+Once the context menu is open, the first selected command is `Selected blocks as prompt`.
+Select this command to send your prompt to the default model.

+> ⚡️ **In practice, all you need is to write your prompt, trigger hotkeys (Cmd + Ctrl+ a) and press Enter!
+It's almost instant !**

 You can easily use **structured prompts** by selecting multiple blocks (including images with models supporting image recognition).
 Note that block references will be resolved and remplaced by the corresponding block content.

+In Live AI context menu, you can easily send your prompt to another model: the submenu of `Selected blocks as prompt` command show the list of available models.
+Click on a model to use it for this prompt.
+Right click on a model to set it as **default model**.
+You can also change the default model in the extension settings.

+You can also easily **compare AI models** responses: right click on 'Generate a response again' button `⟳` appearing on the right of the AI response and choose another model.
+The new response will be inserted just above the first one.

-You can easily **improve the response**: click + `Alt` on 'Generate a response again' button `⟳` and the previous result will be taken into account to be improved.
+You can **improve the response**: click + `Alt` on 'Generate a response again' button `⟳` and the previous result will be taken into account to be improved.
 You can even add feedback on the errors or shortcomings of the previous result: place the focus in the block with your correction instructions before clicking the retry button.

-You can easily **compare AI models** responses: right click on 'Generate a response again' button `⟳` appearing on the right of the AI response and choose another model.
-The new response will be inserted just above the first one.

 ### Chat with your AI Assistant